-The agency continues to place the most recent decisions, training, and news announcements on the home page of the website.
+The agency continues to place its most recent decisions, training announcements, and news on the home page of the website.
 For example, the website has been updated to provide the public information on key agency leadership and upcoming agency trainings.
-At trainings, the agency has sought feedback about presentation materials, which the agency now proactively posts to its website.
+At trainings, the agency has sought feedback about presentation materials, which the agency proactively posts to its website.
 This is done to provide the public easier access to key agency information.